openafs-contrib/openafs-robotest/README.md

 ## Setup

 Run the `afs-robotest` command to view and set the configuration for your system.

-(By default, the configuration is stored in the file `~/.afsrobotrc/afs-robotest.conf`.)
+By default, the configuration is stored in the file `~/.afsrobotestrc/afs-robotest.conf`.
+This can be customized by setting the `AFS_ROBOTEST_CONF` environment variable, or specifying the fully qualified path with the `--config` command line option.
+This can be useful when testing various configurations.

 To show the current configuration: